AugustoMarcelo/mcuapi/README.md

 ## 📑 About the project

 A RESTFul API for MCU (Marvel Cinematic Universe)!
+Just movies... for now
 ___

 ## ➡ Endpoints